 The Obi-Wan: Zeoroot looked after Masaki after his arrival in La Gias, treating him like family to the point of officially adopting him and teaching everything he knew about the sword.
 Like other Obi-Wans, Zeoroot dies by Shu's hand while attempting to stop him after his attack on Langran.

-One of the twin princesses of the Kingdom of Langran, Xenia Grania Bilseia is nothing as expected of royalty.
+One of the Half Identical Twin princesses of the Kingdom of Langran, Xenia Grania Bilseia is nothing as expected of royalty.
 Indeed, she has no interest in politics and mostly spends time doing mechanical work on various Elemental Machines or being around the Heralds.
 Xenia is the mechanical designer behind the Super Elemental Machine (Cho Masouki) Duraxyl by improving on La Gias Magitech with data incorporated from the surface world's Humongous Mecha, notably the Gundams, her personal favorite (in the Second Original Generation, it would be the Huckebein).
 Xenia pilots the Elemental Machine "Nols" and its Mid-Season Upgrade "Nols Ray", one of two available in Langran.
 Tropes associated with Xenia and her machines are:

 Combat Medic: Subverted; while Xenia CAN fight, the Nols (Ray) is a machine more designed for ceremonial events, thus while her healing skills are stellar, her combat ability and damage output suffers a lot, thereby making her deal more on recovery skills rather than offensive purposes.

 Demoted to Extra: In the Second Original Generation, she is only usable in the EX portions of the game, and only if Masaki's route is picked.
 Monica takes her place in the later scenarios.